Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Dear [Hiring Manager’s Name]

-I am confident that my qualifications and experience make me an ideal candidate for this position.
-I would like the chance to discuss further with you about my potential contributions for your group.
+I believe that my skills and experience make me an suitable candidate for this role.
+I would love the opportunity to discuss further with you about the ways I can be a valuable asset in your organisation.

 Sincerely,